PaulJohnson/geodetics/README.md

 between them and the bearing from one to the other.

 Once you have a geodetic position defined you can project it onto a flat plane, or Grid.
-At present Transverse Mercator and Oblique Stereographic grids are provided.
+At present Transverse Mercator, Polar Stereographic and Oblique Stereographic grids are provided.
 More can be added by defining new instances of the Grid typeclass: see "AddingProjections.txt" for detais.

 The Paths module defines a path as a parametric function of distance that returns a position and a bearing.
 Given two paths you can find their intersection using a fast